-For each engagement, a Terms of Reference (TOR) will be prepared and agreed with relevant managers.
-The TOR will contain details of the risks relevant to the activity under review, together with the objectives, scope and timing of the audit assignment, resource and reporting requirements.
+For each engagement, an Audit Brief will be prepared and agreed with relevant managers.
+The Audit Brief will contain a Risk and Control Evaluation (RACE) which details the risks relevant to the activity under review, together with the objectives, scope and timing of the audit assignment, resource and reporting requirements.